-Regarding those at risk, we’ve already mentioned that genetics has been shown to play a key factor in the onset of the disease.
+Regarding those at risk, we’ve already mentioned that genetics have been shown to play a key factor in the onset of the disease.
 One study, in particular, managed to isolate symptomatic psoriasis to seven specific gene locations, though the exact association of gene activity with the onset of the disease remains complicated due to heterogeneity among the individuals studied.

-And lastly, certain environmental factors have also shown to increase the onset and severity of psoriasis, including obesity, smoking, cold weather, and stress.
+And lastly, certain environmental factors have also been shown to increase the onset and severity of psoriasis, including obesity, smoking, cold weather, and stress.

 Conventional Psoriasis Treatment Methods (Not Related to CBD)

 Generally speaking, conventional psoriasis treatment methods are limited to three different approaches:

 Topical creams are generally the first-choice recommendations in cases of mild psoriasis.
 These include products like corticosteroids, retinoids, and Vitamin D replicators.
 While moderately effective, they are typically designed to alleviate sporadic flare-ups and localized symptoms of itching, burning, and general skin irritation.